fassko/fassko.github.io/Content/blog/solidity-erc-721.md

 ## TL;DR

 The non-fungible tokens, or NFTs, differ much from regular ERC-20 tokens.
-It describes uniqueness.
-NFTs are like kitties - there are no two kitties alike.
+They describe uniqueness.
+Remember what we discussed at the beginning of this post - NFTs are like humans.
+Or let me call it differently this time - NFTs are like kitties - there are no two kitties alike.
 The most commonly used standard that defines NFTs is ERC-721, with metadata extension.
 It helps to attach metadata to the token, like images which is the most used feature in the crypto world.

 ## Links